 Yes, you can buy land and build a log cabin in the UK, but you will typically need planning permission.
 You must comply with local building regulations, especially for residential use.

-Yes, you can turn your house into a log cabin, but it requires planning permission and must comply with building regulations, especially for permanent living.
-Always consult your local authority for specific requirements.
+You can turn your house into a log cabin, but it requires planning permission and must comply with building regulations, especially for permanent living.
+It’s better to consult your local authorities for specific requirements before starting the installation.